 10. Is the ghostwriter easy to work with?

 You won’t really know if a ghostwriter is easy to work with until you start working with one.
-But, often the testimonials will give you an indication of how they work.
+But often, the testimonials will give you an indication of how they work.

-But, even before you hire one, you can have some indication by:
+Even before you hire one, you can have some indication by:

 • Did the writer answer all your questions?